kensei18/cv/README.md

 As a member of the Auth team, I am responsible for developing foundational microservices used across Web.Auto, including authentication, authorization, contract management, usage measurement, and notification systems.

+#### Performance Improvement of Web.Auto's Authorization Infrastructure

+To achieve an authorization mechanism that can withstand large-scale scaling of Web.Auto in the future, I reviewed the token issuance mechanism and implemented performance improvements.

+##### Technologies

+Go, Python, TypeScript, k6, Datadog

+##### Responsibilities

+- Requirement definition
+- Bottleneck identification
+- Consideration and implementation of performance improvement measures
+- Measurement of performance improvement effects

 #### Development of Usage Measurement Microservice for Web.Auto Applications

 Developed a new microservice to measure customer usage of various applications provided by Web.Auto, TIER IV's autonomous driving support system.

 ##### Technologies

-Go, Python, TypeScript, AWS (Lambda, DynamoDB, ECS, Route53, SQS, CloudFormation, CloudWatchLogs, API Gateway), Datadog
+Go, Python, TypeScript, AWS (Lambda, DynamoDB, ECS, Route53, SQS, SES, CloudFormation, CloudWatchLogs, API Gateway), Datadog, Slack API

 ##### Responsibilities